Credenza desk

-A credenza desk (often simply, credenza) is a modern desk form usually placed next to a wall as a secondary work surface to that of another desk, such as a pedestal desk, in a typical executive office.
+A credenza desk (often simply, credenza) is a modern desk form usually placed next to a wall as a secondary work surface to that of another desk, such as a pedestal desk, in a typical executive or "corporate management" office.

 Uses

 As an active work surface

+A credenza is a work space whose "function" is for "very active and busy people."
+In such instances, "proxemics" is important.

 When used as an active work surface, the credenza desk is often placed against the wall immediately behind or perpendicular to the main desk, but close enough that the user can reach it from the seated position at the main desk by simply swivelling and wheeling their office chair over to it.
 It would typically be used for extra storage as well as an open work surface for paperwork, filing, or other tasks taking up more room than would be practical at the main desk (often due to the presence of a computer).

 The credenza desk is often used as a computer desk, thus leaving the possibility of keeping the surface of the main desk completely free, when this is required.
 An executive desk is often the central artifact for a meeting between several persons.
 A computer monitor or a printer or even a simple keyboard on the surface can be impediments to the exchange.